 - 8. Familiarize yourself with your natural gas supplier.
 Piedmont Natural Gas is the natural gas supplier in River Bend.
 They have lots of useful public awareness and safety information on their website.
 You should call 911 in the event of a gas leak.
 What would you do if a tree fell on your gas HVAC unit and ruptured your gas line?
 You should know how to communicate directly with Piedmont Natural Gas prior to an emergency event. - 9.
 If an evacuation is ordered, heed it.
 Evacuation orders are serious and should be followed.
 Rescue crews do not provide service when the weather conditions are too dangerous for them to operate.
 Do not expect them to risk their life to save yours when you should have been gone from the area. - 10.
 Know where your water shut-off valve is located and how to operate it.
-The town's water meter is not meant to be used as a water cut-off device for leaks on the customers side of the meter.
+The town's water meter is not meant to be used as a water cut-off device for leaks on the customer's side of the meter.
 If you do not have a water shut-off valve, as is required by the state building code, you should have one installed now.
-A water leak inside your home can happen anytime, without warning, not just during hurricane season. - 11.
-Following large-scale events the Town of River Bend hires a contractor to provide debris removal.
+A water leak inside your home can happen anytime, without warning, not just during hurricane season.
+You need to be able to turn off your water at your valve. - 11.
+Following large-scale events the Town of River Bend uses a contractor to provide debris removal.
 Often this activity is in collaboration with and subject to strict FEMA guidelines.
 Do not place debris by the roadside for collection until AFTER the town has published debris collection guidelines for that event.
 You can find those guidelines on our web page as the storm approaches.
 If your debris is not properly placed, it cannot be collected.
 In that case, you will be solely responsible for its disposal.
 Repeat, improperly placed debris will NOT be collected by the town.
 Please, just wait for instructions and when they are posted, follow them exactly.
 The best way to avoid issues is to simply follow the rules.
-Failure to do, will create problems for you.
+Failure to do so will create problems for you.

 Obviously, we hope that you will never find yourself in a hurricane in River Bend.
-However, hurricanes and other tropical storm events are natural, fairly common events in eastern North Carolina.
+However, hurricanes and other tropical storm events, are natural and fairly common events in eastern North Carolina.
 If you live here, the best thing to do is to prepare for them as best you can, long before they arrive.
 Just like every other town in the state, the Town of River Bend can offer no guarantees of total protection from a hurricane, or any storm event.
+Consider what happened in Western North Carolina just last year when Hurricane Helene devasted a large area that is 300 miles from the coast.
 You play a major role in protecting your own life and property and reducing your exposure to damage.
+Are you ready?

-By: Delane Jackson (posted 5-29-2024)
+By: Delane Jackson (posted 5-30-2025)